-Nation Building explores the relationship between modern nation building and nationalism in China and Japan in the 19th and through to the begining of World War II in Asia.
+Nation Building explores the relationship between modern nation building and nationalism in China and Japan in the 19th century through the beginning of World War II in Asia.
 Reforms throughout this period contributed to the development of new national identities and a new relationship between China and Japan.
 Throughout this time both nations contended with a range of opportunities and critical decisions that would play important roles during World War II.

 - Under what conditions does nationalism lead to war?